defensibleltd/defensible_landing/landing/content/beyond.md

 Everyone's personal and organizational risk tolerance is different (and subject to different contexts and constraints).
 In Infosec we traditionally operate from a risk-averse standpoint.
 This sometimes means we lag behind as disruptions overtake us.
 So, rather than try and espouse what you should do without knowing your exact situation, perhaps we could help to clarify your thinking by challenging you to map where your current risk tolerance and trust resides.
 A simple thought exercise?

+<center>Put a mental tick in each box based on your current affirmative trust level ✔</center>

 <div style="background-color: var(--card-bg, #fff); border-radius: 20px; padding: 24px 20px 20px 20px; width: 100%; margin-bottom: 32px;">
   <img loading="lazy" class="img-fluid" src="/images/bsoc_trust_100920.png" alt="Trust Experiment" style="border-radius: 12px; margin: 16px 0;">
 </div>

+<center><strong>Note:</strong> The above diagram is a simple mapping related to the OODA loop.
+It is designed to do one thing quickly, see
+where your comfort level lies with regard to trusting people, process, and technology.</center>

+---

 ## Key Takeaways

 <div style="background: var(--card-bg, #fff); border-radius: 16px; padding: 20px; margin-bottom: 32px;">
   <ul style="font-size: 1.08em; color: var(--text, #333); line-height: 1.7;">
-    <li>The traditional SOC is no longer fit-for-purpose, it must become antifragile.</li>
+    <li>The traditional SOC is no longer fit-for-purpose, it must become more antifragile.</li>
     <li>Optimizing for change ensures adaptability and survival.</li>
     <li>The volume, velocity, and fidelity of data and events are set to grow not shrink.</li>
     <li>You can centralize much of the core technology platform, but the physical location is no more, it's distributed (towards the talent and towards the edge!).</li>